 <div id="divResults"></div>

-Here also we have used _spPageContextInfo.webAbsoluteUrl to get the absolute URL of the site which we have used in the Rest endpoint.
+Here, I have used _spPageContextInfo.webAbsoluteUrl to get the absolute URL of the SharePoint site we used in the REST endpoint.

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.2/jquery.min.js"></script>